-The primary difference is that, in the ECD Clinic, you are encouraged and expected to learn to take the lead on your client matters and to take responsibility for those matters under the supportive supervision of a full-time faculty member.
-The goal is for your supervising faculty member to be "second chair" rather than the other way around.
+The primary difference is that, in the ECD Clinic, you are encouraged and expected to learn to take the lead on your client matters and to take responsibility for those matters under supportive supervision.
+The goal is for your supervisor to be "second chair" rather than the other way around.